Waste Incineration: Is Waste-Burning Good For Australia? 🏭

 “That cement is used as asphalt and bricks that pave some of the streets and paths of Tokyo.”

-“The heat from the Toshima plant is also used to warm nearby pools and the facility generates enough electricity to power itself and sell excess capacity back into the grid.”
+“The heat from the Toshima plant is also used to warm nearby pools and the facility generates enough electricity to power itself and sells excess capacity back into the grid.”

-The incinerators have been built on a large scale since the 1990s so they can burn at very high temperatures and kill any dioxins or pathogens in the waste.
+The waste incineration plants with state-of-the-art incinerators have been built on a large scale since the 1990s.
+They can burn at very high temperatures and kill any dioxins or pathogens in the waste.

-Waste incineration as a sustainable waste management solution must be back on the table for discussion in 2018.
-Another benefit is it could be used as a solution for airplane waste and quarantine.
+Waste incineration as a sustainable waste management solution must be back on the table for discussion.
+Another benefit is it could be used as a solution for aeroplane waste and quarantine.

-Currently – Australia faces sending more and more waste to landfill – and this could be one way of avoiding that.
+Currently, Australia faces sending more and more waste to landfill.
+Implementing waste incineration plants could be one way of avoiding that.

 Check out the video below on the Maishima waste incineration plant in Japan.
-It is so brightly coloured that it has been mistaken for a theme park and people do guided tours of the facility!:
+It is so brightly coloured that it has been mistaken for a theme park.
+They even do tours of the facility for the people: